Letterbook/Letterbook/CONTRIBUTING.md

 Docker is _not_ actually a dependency for Letterbook.
 We use docker as a convenient way to manage our other dependencies in development, but you can use other methods if you prefer.
 To do that, you should read on to the following sections.
 We don't plan to ever introduce a real dependency on Docker, although we will likely (eventually) publish a docker container image for admins who prefer that option.

 #### Postgresql
-Letterbook depends on a Postgres database, and it attempts to seed an initial administrator account on startup, so you must have the database available in order to run the app.
+Letterbook depends on a Postgres database.
+It attempts to seed an initial administrator account on startup, so you must have the database available in order to run the app.
 Letterbook depends on the database for essentially everything, so even if we didn't require it on start up, we would require it for any API call you could make.

 If it's your first time setting up the database you will need to apply the Database migrations by running the entity framework tools.